-Although often thought of as a disease of older people, around 4% of people with Alzheimer’s are under 65.
+Although often thought of as a disease of older people, around 5% of people with Alzheimer’s disease are under 65.

 This is called early-onset or young-onset Alzheimer’s.
 It usually affects people in their 40s, 50s and early 60s.

-If you are worried about yourself or someone else who is showing symptoms of dementia, talk to your GP.
-They will be able to rule out other health issues such as depression or anxiety which may cause similar symptoms in younger people.
+If you are worried about yourself or someone else who is showing symptoms of dementia, talk to your doctor.
+They will be able to rule out other health issues such as depression or anxiety that may cause similar symptoms in younger people.
 They will also be able to refer you to a specialist for other tests if necessary.

 While some symptoms can be similar to those of late-onset Alzheimer’s, the disease can also reveal itself in more unusual ways in younger people.
 This can make it more difficult for people, families and doctors to recognise.

-- Memory problems which interfere with everyday life.
-This may include forgetting messages or recent events which would normally be remembered, or repeating questions.
+- Memory problems that interfere with everyday life.
+This may include forgetting messages or recent events that would normally be remembered, or repeating questions.

-- Confusion or disorientation.
-People may become confused in unfamiliar situations and lose a sense of place and time.
+- People may become confused in unfamiliar situations and lose a sense of place and time.

-- Language problems – difficulty finding the right words and communicating.
+- Difficulty finding the right words and communicating.
 This may sometimes be called aphasia.

-- Visual problems – people can have difficulty recognising words and objects and judging speed or distance.
+- People can have difficulty recognising words and objects and judging speed or distance.
 When visual problems are a major symptom, the disease may be called posterior cortical atrophy.